Killaars/RWS/2018_Amsterdam_Panoramas/Readme.txt

-Script to download panromas from the amsterdam website
+Script to download panromas from the amsterdam website, based on shapefiles